ch3ck3rs/knowledge_base/goals/Professional Goals_LVC.md

 ##### Goals/Results

-**What is next on the Standard Product Line**
+**What is next on the Standard Product Line**  Determine the next stage of the standardization project.  **Result** Who freaking knows.
+My next goal is to get the RO Kits outlined and into SAP.
+The group is now moving on to work on the HI Series.

-**Industry Awareness** - read one article or Situation report per week
+**Industry Awareness** - read one article or Situation Awareness Report per week  **Result**  I was not able to get to any more SARs while still in Naperville.
+I have started to read articles / listen to dily marketplace podcasts to stay in touch with trends.

 **Do Extra in School** - It is half way through the semester.
 Start doing the extra assignments each week and take note of the additional resources.
 My Current skill level is above the average, but I should not slack off.
-Take advantage of time with the professor!
+Take advantage of time with the professor!  **Result** Did a little extra school wise.
+Most of the extra work was put toward the Ecolab/UMN Covid Collaboration and in working through the SciKit-Learn Tutorials.

-**Finish Beanies** - Get them done before winter is over!
+**Finish Beanies** - Get them done before winter is over!  **Result** Due to covid-19 the PyCon Beanie because less of a priority.
+I finished half of Katie's and then started working on my Father's beanie.
+Over all made good progress.

 ##### Summary/Key Takeaways

+March was CRAZY!
+Covid-19 had everyone working from home unexpectedly and it took a while to adjust.
+The first week was more house work than actual work, but that is ok.
+I finally settled into a routine of emails for 30 min after breakfast, 45 min of learning, 45 min of task that I don't want to do, then the what ever else is on my todo list.
+The last 15 min of the day are used to plan out the next day.
+On Friday, it is 30-40 min to close out the week and set up the next.

+### April

+#### Goals/Results

+**Standard Product Line** - Have RO kits complete and all drawings in the system.

+**Coding**

+- Scikit-Learn - complete text analysis Exercises 1 & 2 and then start to apply to the PTS parts catalog.
+This month, the goal is to have the catalog training data defined.
+- edX MIT 6.00.2X - stay current on all work

+**Ecolab & UMN Collaboration** It looks like I will be a team lead.
+Stay current and reasses once teams are assigned.

+**Knitting**  Spend at least 2 hours per week knitting.

+#### Summary/Key Takeaways